ciastirfry/MSE800/Week3/yoobee_college_db/yoobee_college_db_proposal.md

 # Project Scope – Yoobee College Database
 The Yoobee College database will manage core academic and administrative records, focusing on students, lecturers, courses, and classes.
-It will centralize enrollment, teaching assignments, and course offerings to ensure accurate, efficient, and accessible information management for the college.
+It will centralize enrollment, and course offerings to ensure accurate, efficient, and accessible information management for the college.

 # Entities and Attributes